-My first thought was “Wow!“.
+My first thought was, “Wow!“.
 That was it.
 I would never see the eyes in the same way again.
-I had discovered the beauty and detail of the amazing EYE.
+I had discovered the beauty and detail of the fantastic EYE.

 Before slit lamp photography…

-Just a few years ago there was no way to do slit lamp photography and to share this experience with doctors and patients, but to make them sit in the same stool and see through the slit lamp.
-Now things are different, we all have cameras and smartphones and we are accustomed to taking pictures of everything all the time.
-There is nothing that can escape from our “always at the reach of our hands” camera.
-There is even the Ophthalmic Photographers’ Society dedicated to just this subject of ophthalmic photography.
+Just a few years ago, there was no way to do slit lamp photography and share this experience with doctors and patients but to make them sit on the same stool and see through the slit lamp.
+Now things are different, we all have cameras and smartphones, and we are accustomed to taking pictures of everything all the time.
+Nothing can escape from our “always at the reach of our hands” camera.
+Even the Ophthalmic Photographers’ Society is dedicated to just this subject of ophthalmic photography.

-So, how can we take advantage of all this new generation of digital technology?
+So, how can we take advantage of this new generation of digital technology?

-How can we exploit to it fullest high quality optics of our slit lamps, microscopes and even fundus cameras?
+How can we exploit the high-quality optics of our slit lamps, microscopes, and even fundus cameras?

-Along with the new digital technology a new kind of slit lamp accessories designed specially for slit lamp photography started to surface: slit lamp cameras, iPhone adapters, android adapters, SLR adapters, etc.
+Along with the new digital technology, a new kind of slit lamp accessories designed especially for slit lamp photography started to surface: slit lamp cameras, iPhone adapters, android adapters, SLR adapters, etc.

-Initially the most adventurous ophthalmologist and optometrist would just take out their phones and compact cameras to shoot directly into the eyepiece of the slit lamp, and it was good enough!, at least they had a picture!
-I’ve seen really good pictures taken using this method.
+Initially, the most adventurous ophthalmologist and optometrist would take out their phones and compact cameras to shoot directly into the eyepiece of the slit lamp.
+It was good enough!
+At least they had a picture!
+I’ve seen perfect images taken using this method.

-Where there is a new invention there is always room for improvement.
-The slit lamp photography accessories will fix this issues:
+Where there is a new invention, there is always room for improvement.
+The slit lamp photography accessories will fix these issues:

 The need to have a fixed camera on the slit lamp :

-You only have 2 hands, one to move the slit lamp’s joystick and focus, and the other to hold a diagnostic lens, set the filters and light or positioning the patient correctly.
-By freeing one hand you can take your slit lamp exam as always and when you are ready click a button for a crisp slit lamp photography.
+You only have two hands, one to move the slit lamp’s joystick and focus and the other to hold a diagnostic lens, set the filters and light, or position the patient correctly.
+By freeing one hand, you can take your slit lamp exam as always, and when you are ready, click a button for crisp slit lamp photography.